sa-express-news/graphic-analytics-package/README.md

 The analytics are tracked in Google Analytics under the `saenpremiumeditors@gmail.com` account.

 Head to `https://analytics.google.com` and log in.
-From there click on `CUSTOMIZATION` and then `Dashboards`.
+From there click on `CUSTOMIZATION` and then `Custom Reports`.

-On the Dashboards screen, select the `Graphics Dashboard`.
+On the Custom Reports screen, select the `Graphic Report`.
 All of our graphic analytics are contained here.